VinceSanityyy/Laravel-SPA/README.md

 # Laravel-SPA
-- A single page application using vue and laravel
+- A single page application with crud, graph and custom email sending I made using vue and laravel.
+Quit dotes?